Qovery/documentation/website/guides/tutorial/deploy-laravel-with-mysql.md

 $ qovery init
 ```

-The `.qovery.yml` file is created at the root of the project directory
+Which creates the `.qovery.yml` file at the root of your project directory

 ```bash
 $ cat .qovery.yml